rscs/unprotect-OOXML-files/README.md

-# unprotectWorkbook
+# Unprotect Workbook

-Unprotect Excel workbooks, worksheets, and VBA code
+Use this bash script on a *nix machine to unprotect workbooks, worksheets, and VBA code in XLSX and XLSM files.

+*NOTE: This script will not work on files protected by an encrypted "Password to open" or "Password to modify" restriction.
+It will only remove workbook protection and worksheet protections from unencrypted files.*

+#### Requirements

+The following tools must be installed on your system and available in your path:
+* mktemp
+* zip and unzip
+* hexdump
+* xxd